Metastability in a continuous mean-field model at low temperature and strong interaction: Introduction

 We proceed as follows.
 First, in order to analyse the system for large $ N $, we choose the \emph{empirical mean}, $ P:\R^N \ra \R,$ $ Px = 1/N \sum_{i=0}^{N-1} x_i $, as the \emph{macroscopic order parameter}.
 That is, we consider the image of the system under the map $ P $.
 Then, as a result of an improvement of the well-known Cram\'er theorem for this setting, which we call \emph{local Cram\'er theorem} (see Section \ref{SecMacrSystem}), we obtain a function $ \bar{H}_\eps :\R\ra\R $, which we interpret as the \emph{macroscopic Hamiltonian} of the system.
 A simple analysis shows that $ \bar{H}_\eps $ admits exactly two global minima at $ -m^\star_\eps <0$ and $ m^\star_\eps >0 $, and that $ \bar{H}_\eps $ admits a unique local maximum at $ 0 $.
 This fact indicates that our model exhibits metastable behaviour with the two metastable states being the hyperplanes $ P^{-1}(m^\star_\eps) $ and $ P^{-1}(-m^\star_\eps) $.
 The goal of this paper is to compute the average transition time to a region around $ P^{-1}(m^\star_\eps) $, when the system is initially close to $ P^{-1}(-m^\star_\eps) $.

 We tackle this goal in two different regimes, the first one being the \emph{low-temperature regime}, where the strength $ \eps $ of the Brownian noise tends to zero, and the second one being the \emph{high-temperature regime}, where we set $ \eps =1 $.
-We obtain the following results in this paper. \begin{itemize} \item In Chapter \ref{ChapSmallNoise} we show that in the low-temperature regime and under the assumption that $ J>1 $, the average transition time is asymptotically given by a formula, which is of a similar form as the well-known Eyring-Kramers formula (see \cite{BEGK04}) up to a multiplicative error term that tends to $ 1 $ as $ N \ra \infty $ and $ \eps \ra 0 $.
+We obtain the following results in this paper. \begin{itemize} \item In Chapter \ref{ChapSmallNoise} we show that in the low-temperature regime and under the assumption\footnote{The reason for this assumption is that, if $ J>1 $, we are able to control the microscopic fluctuations via functional inequalities.
+We explain this in further detail in Remark \ref{RemarkJAss}.} that $ J>1 $, the average transition time is asymptotically given by a formula, which is of a similar form as the well-known Eyring-Kramers formula (see \cite{BEGK04}) up to a multiplicative error term that tends to $ 1 $ as $ N \ra \infty $ and $ \eps \ra 0 $.
 Such a result is often known as \emph{Kramers' law} in the literature.
 See \cite{Berglund} for a review on such results. \item In Chapter \ref{ChapRoughEstimates} we consider the high-temperature regime, where we only show that, as $ N \ra \infty $, the average transition time is confined to an interval $ [\alpha\, \ee^{N\Delta}, \beta\, \ee^{N\Delta} ] $, where $ \Delta = \bar{H}_1(0)-\bar{H}_1(-m^\star_1) $, and $ 0<\alpha<\beta< \infty $ are independent of $ N $.
 This result still holds true if we replace $ \psi $ by a large class of single-site potentials. \end{itemize}

-Our proofs are based on the \emph{potential-theoretic approach to metastability}, which was initiated in the seminal papers \cite{BEGK01}, \cite{BEGK02} and \cite{BEGK04}.
+Our proofs are based on the \emph{potential-theoretic approach to metastability}, which was initiated in the seminal papers \cite{BEGK01}, \cite{BEGK02} \cite{BEGK04} and \cite{eckhoff2005precise}.
 Here, one uses tools from potential theory to tackle metastability.
 In particular, one obtains that the average transition time to the (other) equilibrium state can be expressed in terms of quantities from \emph{electric networks}.
 More precisely, in terms of \textit{capacities}, for which powerful variational principles are known.
 Hence, the computation of sharp estimates basically reduces to an appropriate choice of test functions in those variational principles.
 The reader is referred to the monograph \cite{BdH15} for an extensive treatment of this approach.